egilron/egilron.github.io/index.markdown

 Targeted Sentiment Analysis attempts to extract sentiment targets and the sentiment polarity
 towards these targets, as explicitly expressed in text.
 Targeted Sentiment Analysis is a ...

+### Publisert arbeid med meg som medforfatter

+#### NorBench--A Benchmark for Norwegian Language Models
+2023
+We present NorBench: a streamlined suite of NLP tasks and probes for evaluating Norwegian language models (LMs) on standardized data splits and evaluation metrics.
+We also ...

+#### NARC–Norwegian anaphora resolution corpus
+2022
+We present the Norwegian Anaphora Resolution Corpus (NARC), the first publicly available corpus annotated with anaphoric relations between noun phrases for Norwegian.
+The paper ...

+#### BRENT: Bidirectional retrieval enhanced Norwegian transformer
+2023
+Retrieval-based language models are increasingly employed in question-answering tasks.
+These models search in a corpus of documents for relevant information instead of having all ...